rayokamoto/cabinet/docs/features.md

 Usage: cab size [<options>] <path>
     -p, --path      The path you are using is an absolute or relative path.
 Absolute path is the default option -t, --template  The path you are using is a predefined one.
-E.g. downloads for your downloads folder --lt <size>     Get files that are LESS THAN the specified size (in KB) --gt <size>     Get files that are GREATER THAN the specified size (in KB)
+E.g. downloads for your downloads folder --min <size>    Get files that are GREATER THAN the specified size (in KB) --max <size>    Get files that are LESS THAN the specified size (in KB)
 ```
 You must specify whether you want to sort files that are less than or greater than the file size you specified.
-Use `--lt` to sort by files less than the specified size and `--gt` for files greater than the specified size.
+Use `--max` to sort by files less than the specified size and `--min` for files greater than the specified size.
 Note that currently, only sizes in KB is supported.
 NOTE: do not include "KB" in the actual command!

 #### Remarks
-- The ability to use both the `--lt` and `--gt` options to set a size range will be added in the future.
+- The ability to use a size other than KB (e.g. MB, GB) will be added in the future.

 #### Examples
 ```
-cab size /path/to/folder --lt 1000
+cab size /path/to/folder --max 1000
-cab size /path/to/folder --gt 31
+cab size /path/to/folder --min 31
-cab size -t downloads --gt 1729
+cab size -t downloads --min 10 --max 10000
 ```

 <br>